ckeditor/ckeditor5/docs/installation/getting-started/configuration.md

 In the builds that contain toolbars an optimal default configuration is defined for it.
 You may need a different toolbar arrangement, though, and this can be achieved through configuration.
 Check the detailed {@link features/toolbar toolbar feature guide} for the available options.

+When you create a {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder custom build using CKEditor 5 online builder}, setting up your toolbar configuration is one of the steps in the build creation process that uses an intuitive drag and drop interface.

 ## Other configuration options

 See {@link module:core/editor/editorconfig~EditorConfig} to learn about all available configuration options.

 Some of the options may require loading plugins which are not available in the build you use.
-Read more about {@link installation/getting-started/quick-start#building-the-editor-from-the-source customizing builds}.
+Return to the {@link installation/getting-started/quick-start Quick start} guide for instructions on creating a custom build.

 <info-box hint>
 **What's next?**